Bear Lodge Mountains

+Description

-The Bear Lodge Mountains (Mato Tipila) are a small mountain range in Crook County, Wyoming.
+The Bear Lodge Mountains (Mato Tipila) are a small obscure mountain range in Crook County, Wyoming.
 These mountains are protected in the Black Hills National Forest as part of its Bearlodge District.
-Devils Tower National Monument was the first U.S. National Monument and draws about 400,000 visitors per year to the area.
-The Bear Lodge Mountains are one of three mountain ranges which compose the Black Hills region and national forest, including the Black Hills itself and South Dakota's Elk Mountains.
+Devils Tower National Monument was the first U.S. National Monument and draws about 500,000 visitors per year to the area.
+The Bear Lodge Mountains are one of three mountain ranges which compose the Black Hills region and national forest, including the Black Hills itself and South Dakota's Elk Mountains which are a southwestern extension of the core Black Hills.

 Sundance, Wyoming, is the closest major city and lies south of the Bear Lodge Mountains.
 Wyoming Highway 24 (the Bear Lodge Highway) passes through the northern part of the range.
+There are few airports with the only notable one being Hulett Municipal Airport-W43 south of the town Hulett, Wyoming.

 History

 The place names Bear Lodge, Sun Dance, and Rock Gatherer (Inyan Kara) come from the history of Lakota people in this area.
 Devils Tower was declared a United States National Monument in 1906.
 From 1907 to 1908, the area was the Bear Lodge National Forest, then the Sundance National Forest through 1915, before becoming a district of the Black Hills National Forest.